Operating Cycle

 How to Calculate using Calculator

-The user have to insert the following data into the calculator for an instant result of operating cycle.
+The user has to insert the following data into the calculator for an instant result of the operating cycle.

 Cost of Goods Sold (COGS)

-For calculating COGS, one have to consider a simple formula.
+For calculating COGS, one has to consider a simple formula.

 COGS = Opening inventory + Purchases made during the period – Closing inventory